Krzysiu/ImageDataDupes/README.md

      - `0`  (default) - auto (**recommended**) - recognizes OS and sets proper value
      - `1` - Linux style (`bar/foo`)
      - `2` - Windows (`bar\foo`)
-* `ignoreSymbolicLinks` - if true, it ommits files that are symbolic link (hard needs testing, but seems like they doesn't count and there's no support so far for Windows `.lnk` files)
 * `cacheFile` - name of the file with cached hashes, it's unlikely you need to change it

 ### Installation/executing: